github/codeql/cpp/change-notes/2021-08-23-getPrimaryQlClasses.md

 lgtm,codescanning
-* Added `ElementBase.getPrimaryQlClasses()` predicate, which gets a comma-separated list of the names of the primary CodeQL classes to which this element belongs.
+* Added `Element.getPrimaryQlClasses()` predicate, which gets a comma-separated list of the names of the primary CodeQL classes to which this element belongs.